auto-pi-lot/autopilot/docs/guide/plugins.rst

 Autopilot plugins can be found on the wiki here: https://wiki.auto-pi-lot.com/index.php/Autopilot_Plugins

-(at the moment the cupboard is relatively bare, but it always starts that way.)
+*(at the moment the cupboard is relatively bare, but it always starts that way.)*

+Within Autopilot, you can use the :func:`.utils.plugins.list_wiki_plugins` function to list the available functions and return their basic metadata, which is a *very* thin wrapper around :func:`.utils.wiki.ask`

 To submit new plugin, one would use the relevant form: https://wiki.auto-pi-lot.com/index.php/Form:Autopilot_Plugin